 With Matthew Mayernik, National Center for Atmospheric Research, 2012

 Trinity College, Oxford, Encaenia Garden Party, 2013

 Scholarly Communication and Bibliometrics, 1990

 National Library of Slovenia, 2012

-Christine L. Borgman, Professor and Presidential Chair in Information Studies at UCLA, is the author of more than 200 publications in information studies, computer science, and communication, and a frequent speaker at conferences and other events.
+Christine L. Borgman, Distinguished Professor and Presidential Chair in Information Studies at UCLA, is the author of more than 200 publications in information studies, computer science, and communication, and a frequent speaker at conferences and other events.